Exposure value

 Although all camera settings with the same EV nominally give the same exposure, they do not necessarily give the same picture.
 The f-number (relative aperture) determines the depth of field, and the shutter speed (exposure time) determines the amount of motion blur, as illustrated by the two images at the right (and at long exposure times, as a second-order effect, the light-sensitive medium may exhibit reciprocity failure, which is a change of light sensitivity dependent on the irradiance at the film).

 Formal definition

-Exposure value is a base-2 logarithmic scale defined by (Ray 2000, 318):
+Exposure value is a base-2 logarithmic scale, defined by: